|

 4 beats/measure; 26-34 meas/min

 The hold is closer than in waltz and the man perhaps more in control.
 Wayne and Barbara Blackford describe a technique for getting yourselves into good tango closed position.
 First assume your usual closed or waltz position.
 Then swivel a little left face, soften the knees, fit your four knees together like puzzle pieces, and shift the toes of your right foot to the instep of the left.
 Your steps will be a little pigeon-toed.
 A tap, for instance, will be on the inside of the lead big toe.
-(If you'd like to get this lesson directly rather than by way of my imperfect summary, see their DVDs; the link is under Videos on my links page.)

 He places his right arm farther around the lady, and he brings his left hand closer, bending the left elbow a bit more.
 She places her left hand farther around, under his right shoulder blade, palm down and fingers and thumb together.
 She must put herself well into his right arm -- she is farther to his right and has stronger left sway than in other smooth rhythms.
 You are very close with her right hip bone tucked firmly into the pocket of his right hip.
 Glue yourselves together and dance as one, your trail feet stepping well between those of your partner, but let left sway separate your toplines.
 Keep your torsos up and proud.
 Again, don't look at her.
+Tango is maybe the best rhythm in which to practice your lead and follow.

 Since you have rotated a little left face, you will walk with a little right-side lead.
 Step forward on the outside of the left foot and roll to the inside edge, on the inside of the right foot and roll to the outside edge.
 The steps are a little bit crab-wise and curved a little to the left.
 The right-side lead does this.
 Walk heel to toe, skimming the floor.
 Wayne says to walk "sticky."
 Place each foot and then stop; step and stop.
 Judy Moore says to step as though you are negotiating lily pads -- step, be still, step, be still . . .
 Brent Moore says that there is much "stillness" in tango.
 There is no flow, no flight, no swiveling on the balls of the feet.